 Important: Please be sure to read and understand all instructions before using the harness on your dog.
 Throughout the fitting process and during initial use of Easy Walk Harness, motivate and encourage your dog with praise and special tasty treats.
-If your dog is especially active, have someone help you by feeding treats while your fit and adjust.
+If your dog is especially active, have someone help you by feeding treats while you fit and adjust.
 It might be easiest to remove the harness to make fitting adjustments.

 Please fit your dog in a quiet indoor space to ensure a stress free and safe environment.
 Start with all straps fully extended.
 To achieve a proper fit, your dog should be standing.
 Dogs may 'tense up' during fitting, so check the fit again after the dog has walked in the harness for a few minutes.
 Readjust as needed.
+Visit www.PetSafe.net/Easy-Walk-Harness for an instructional video.